Panorama (British TV programme): Is Labour Anti-Semitic?

-The hour-long episode Is Labour Anti-Semitic? premiered on 10 July 2019 and explored allegations of antisemitism in the UK Labour Party.
+The hour-long episode "Is Labour Anti-Semitic?" premiered on 10 July 2019 and explored allegations of antisemitism in the Labour Party.
 During the programme, eight former members of Labour party staff said that senior Labour figures had intervened to downgrade punishments handed out to members over antisemitism.
 The Labour Party criticised the programme prior to broadcast and issued the following statement afterwards:

 "The Panorama programme was not a fair or balanced investigation.
 It was a seriously inaccurate, politically one-sided polemic, which breached basic journalistic standards, invented quotes and edited emails to change their meaning.
 It was an overtly biased intervention by the BBC in party political controversy.
 An honest investigation into antisemitism in Labour and wider society is in the public interest.
 The Panorama team instead pre-determined an answer to the question posed by the programme's title."

-The programme was presented by John Ware and produced by Neil Grant, both of whom also worked on a 2015 Panorama programme, Labour's Earthquake.
-Grant, who had been a teacher at JFS and London Labour Party activist, also produced a 2016 Dispatches programme, Battle for the Labour Party.
+The programme was presented by John Ware and produced by Neil Grant, both of whom also worked on a 2015 Panorama programme, "Labour's Earthquake".
+Grant, who had been a teacher at JFS and London Labour Party activist, also produced a 2016 Dispatches programme, "Battle for the Labour Party".
 Both programmes were strongly criticised by supporters of party leader Jeremy Corbyn.
-Ken Loach called it "probably the most disgusting programme I've ever seen on the BBC...it bought the propaganda from people who were intent on destroying Corbyn."
+Ken Loach called it "probably the most disgusting programme I've ever seen on the BBC.
+Disgusting because it raised the horror of racism against Jews in the most atrocious propagandistic way, with crude journalism ... and it bought the propaganda from people who were intent on destroying Corbyn."

 The Labour Party submitted a formal complaint about the programme to the BBC, which received around 1,600 complaints in total.
 The BBC's Executive Complaints Unit rejected these complaints.
 Over 20 complaints of bias were taken to Ofcom, who ruled that the programme had been "duly impartial" and had given appropriate weight to Labour's position.